BashaarJavaid/BashaarJavaid.github.io/README.md

 ## Deployment

 This project can be easily deployed to Vercel, Netlify, or other platforms that support Next.js.

+## Deployment Status

+Last deployed: June 2023
+Updated: June 2023